gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_2_Send_Telemetry_to_Azure_IoT_Central/README.md

 ## Azure IoT Central Connection Information

-For this lab we are manually creating an Azure Sphere device in Azure IoT Central.
-In production environments you would bulk import the devices in to Azure IoT Central.
+For this lab, we are manually creating an Azure Sphere device in Azure IoT Central.
+In production environments, you would bulk import the devices into Azure IoT Central.

 ### Step 1: Create an Azure Sphere Device